Configuring IIS to support Estonian Digital ID-card for authentication

 More information about the recommendations for the use of the TLS protocol can be found in the cryptographic algorithms life cycle reports ordered by RIA at https://www.id.ee/en/article/cryptographic-algorithms-life-cycle-reports-2/.

-In addition to disabling older TLS versions in IIS management console, we can disable TLS 1.0 and TLS 1.1 in registry keys by defining following values5:
+In addition to disabling older TLS versions in the IIS management console, TLS 1.0 and TLS 1.1 can be disabled in registry keys by defining the following values5:

 • HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\6: